Nuix/discover-extension-sdk/API.md

 - `caseName` <[String]> Display name of the current case or `null` if in the portal.
 - `caseUuid` <[String]> Globally unique identifier for this case, such as `http://ringtail.com/17` for case `17` on the `ringtail.com` portal.
 - `apiUrl` <[String]> URL to use to make API server calls, such as `http://ringtail.com/Ringtail-Svc-Portal/api/query`.
-- `apiKey` <[String]> GUID identifying the current user to the API, such as `12345678-90ab-cdef-1234-567890abcdef`.
-- `authToken` <[String]> Authentication token to make API calls on behalf of the current user.
+- `apiAuthToken` <[String]> Authentication token to make API calls on behalf of the current user to the Ringtail Connect API.
 Looks like `Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsIng1dCI6Ik...`.
 - `hostLocation` <[String]> Name of the location in Ringtail where this extension is hosted, allowing UIX web apps to alter their behavior when run from different locations.
 Will be one of:
   - `Workspace` - Workspace pane
   - `Case` - Case home page
   - `Portal` - Portal home page
 - `ringtailVersion` <[String]> Version of Ringtail the UIX is running in, such as `9.5.000.fe6290c`.
 - `configuration` <[Array]<[Configuration](#configuration)>> An array of optional configuration strings provided by the administrator when adding UIXs.
 The array will be empty if no configs are provided.
 See [Configuration](#configuration) for more information.
+- `externalAuthToken` <[String]> (Optional) JWT wrapping this context information as claims and signed with the UIX's authentication secret.
+This value will only be provided if an authentication secret was provided during UIX installation.
+It is intended for use in verifying authenticity of the hosting application for scenarios such as automatic login.
+See [security considerations](README.md#security-considerations) for more information.